Vinod Palyekar

-Vinoda Datarama Paliencar is an Indian politician and a former cabinet Minister in the Government of Goa.
-He is also a former Member of the Goa Legislative Assembly representing the Siolim constituency from 2017 to 2022, and belongs to the Goa Forward Party.
+Vinoda Datarama Paliencar, better known as Vinod Palyekar, is an Indian politician and businessman who is a former cabinet minister in the Government of Goa.
+He is also a former Member of the Goa Legislative Assembly representing Siolim from 2017 to 2022, and belongs to the Goa Forward Party.
 Paliencar was the Minister for Fisheries and Water Resources Department.
 He is a classical singer.
 Paliencar is the in-charge of the OBC wing of the Goa Forward Party.

 Early life

-Vinoda Paliencar obtained a Bachelor of Arts (Sangeet Visharad) degree in classical music in 1988 from the Akhil Bharatiya Gandharva Mahavidyalaya Mandal, Miraj.
+Vinoda Datarama Paliencar obtained a Bachelor of Arts degree in classical music in 1988 from the Akhil Bharatiya Gandharva Mahavidyalaya Mandal in Miraj, Maharashtra.
 Paliencar is a disciple of Pandit Jitendra Abhisheki.

 Political career

 Paliencar served as a panch of the Siolim-Marna Panchayat.
 His brother Uday Paliencar had unsuccessfully contested the 2012 Goa Legislative Assembly election as a candidate of the Indian National Congress from the Siolim constituency.

 Paliencar quit the Indian National Congress to join the Goa Forward Party on 11 October 2016.
 He contested the 2017 Goa Legislative Assembly election as a candidate of the Goa Forward Party from the Siolim constituency and defeated the Bharatiya Janata Party's Dayanand Mandrekar who was elected from Siolim for continuous four terms and was considered a political heavyweight.
 On 12 July 2017, Paliencar was appointed the in-charge of the OBC wing of the Goa Forward Party.